 The POWER-ARC 4000 is shipped with the engine filled with SAE 10W-30 oil.
 CHECK THE OIL LEVEL BEFORE YOU START THE ENGINE.
 This is an added precaution.
 When full, the oil level should be at the top of the fill plug hole.
 If it is not full, add enough oil to fill it.
 Be sure the fill plug is tight.
-Change oil after the first 5 hours of operation.

-For more oil fill and service information, see the Briggs & Stratton Engine manual.
+For more oil fill and service information, see the MAIN-TENANCE section of this manual.